 Top rules for press releases

-- Get feedback on your press release before you had a final draft.
+Get feedback on your press release before you have a final draft.